New process servers often encounter several challenges as they begin their careers. Here are some common ones and tips on how to navigate them:

 Challenge: In some cases, process servers may need to testify in court to verify proper service.
 This can be daunting for someone new to the industry.

-Solution: Keep thorough records and learn how to present your case calmly and clearly in court.
+Keep thorough records and learn how to present your case calmly and clearly in court.
 Familiarize yourself with courtroom procedures to feel more confident if you're called to testify.

 Addressing these challenges early in your career can make you more effective and efficient.
 As you gain experience, many of these obstacles will become easier to handle.